Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Almost Sure Stability Conditions

 \section{Almost Sure Stability Conditions}

-{In the last section, we have shown that whether the considered Kalman filter is a.s. stable or not can be interpreted by a zero-one law.
+{In the last section, we have shown that whether the considered Kalman filter is a.s. stable or not can be interpreted by a zero--one law.
 In this section, we are devoted to studying the relationship between the packet rate and these stability notions.
 We first present some sufficient/necessary stability conditions for general LTI systems.
-Then we continue to show that one-step observable systems admit tighter results, with necessary and sufficient conditions derived for upper and lower a.s. stabilities, respectively.
-Finally, for the so-called non-degenerate systems, we give a necessary and sufficient upper a.s. stability condition.
+Then we continue to show that one--step observable systems admit tighter results, with necessary and sufficient conditions derived for upper and lower a.s. stabilities, respectively.
+Finally, for the so--called non--degenerate systems, we give a necessary and sufficient upper a.s. stability condition.

 Denote $\mathbb{E}[\gamma_k]\triangleq p_k$.
 To make the analysis concise, we require the following assumption \begin{enumerate} \item[(A3)] \textit{$\{ p_k\}_{k\in {\mathbb{N}}}$ is a monotonic sequence.} \end{enumerate} It is not difficult to find that, if (A3) is not satisfied, all results are still tractable under the current analysis but in more complex forms.
 We choose (A3) to be our standing assumption in the rest of this section.